Skip to content

 4. When the buffer covers multiple target chunks, yield them all to avoid redundant reads later

 Some source chunks may be read more than once, but the algorithm minimizes this.
-The more memory available, the fewer redundant reads.
+More memory generally means fewer redundant reads (see "Memory vs. Reads" below for the precise statement).

-The choice of buffer shape within the memory budget affects how many redundant reads occur. rechunkit uses a greedy heuristic to pick a good buffer shape — see Optimization Internals for details on why more sophisticated approaches were explored and ultimately rejected.
+The choice of buffer shape within the memory budget affects how many redundant reads occur. rechunkit uses a greedy heuristic plus a small candidate check (the greedy shape, a target-aligned snap, a half-budget greedy, and one source chunk are scored by running the planner itself; the fewest-reads shape wins) — see Optimization Internals for the history and the 2026-07 revisit.

 Memory vs. Reads